setokk/PhysioLink-Backend/README.md

 <hr>

 ### Running the app
-Although it is not needed since the is a live server, there are 2 ways to run the app (using docker or installing locally):
+Although it is not needed since there is a live server, there are 2 ways to run the app (using docker or installing locally):
 #### - Docker (recommended)
 ```
 ** IMPORTANT **